bauerca/dynapack/README.md

 ![It's a graph](https://raw.githubusercontent.com/bauerca/dynapack/master/assets/graph.png)

 Great.
-Now let's go crazy with bundle-splitting to see how we can *minimize* initial page load times (we should mention that the necessity for snappy initial page loads may not apply to all apps).
+Now let's look at bundle-splitting and *minimizing* initial page load times (we should mention that the necessity for snappy initial page loads may not apply to all apps).
 The basic principle is this: force the client to download only those modules it needs to display the target page.

 Suppose that the following green triangle at the root of the graph comprises those modules common to *all* pages of the app.
 This group of modules should